top of page

 DR. KENISE MURPHY KILBRIDE

-She has written and edited several books, one of which was printed in 32 languages, as an introduction for immigrant parents needing information on Canadian childcare, education, health care, language classes, job hunting, and other topics important to their settlement and integration into Canada.
-She is widowed with two children and three grandchildren.
+Her contributions extend to the literary realm as well.
+She has authored and edited several books, including one translated into 32 languages.
+This book serves as a comprehensive guide for immigrant parents, offering crucial information on Canadian childcare, education, healthcare, language classes, job search strategies, and other essential topics vital to their successful settlement and integration into Canadian society.

 Kenise Kilbride